Date founded: October 24, 1902

 National website: http://www.deltazeta.org/

 Overview: The Xi Lambda Chapter of Delta Zeta at the University of San Francisco is made up of well-rounded and diverse young women.
-Whether playing in our own intramural DZ dodge ball league, volunteering in philanthropic works either domestically and abroad, excelling in leadership positions on and off campus, or simply being there for each other while cramming for finals, our members live out our organization’s values every day.
+Whether playing in their own intramural DZ dodge ball league, volunteering in philanthropic works either domestically and abroad, excelling in leadership positions on and off campus, or simply being there for each other while cramming for finals, members of Delta Zeta live out their organization’s values every day.

 “The purpose of this sorority shall be to unite its members in the bonds of sincere and lasting friendship, to stimulate one another in the pursuit of knowledge, to promote the moral and social culture of its members, and to develop plans for guidance and unity in action; objects worthy of the highest aim and purpose of associated effort.”